 Run a lost ad in the paper, and check the found ads every day.

-After you have verified that we picked up your animal, come to the Elbert County Sheriffs Office at 751 Ute Ave. between 8:00 AM and 4:30 PM (the office is closed for lunch between 12:00 noon and 1:00 PM) Monday through Friday and pay the impound fee of $75 per animal picked up.
+After you have verified that we picked up your animal, come to the Elbert County Sheriffs Office at 751 Ute Ave. between 8:00 AM and 4:00 PM Monday through Friday and pay the impound fee of $75 per animal picked up.
 This fee must be paid before you go to Hallcrest to retrieve your animal.
 We will provide you with a receipt that must be presented to Hallcrest to pick your animal(s) up.
 If we are not available you may leave payment in the form of personal check or cash at Hallcrest when you retrieve your animal(s).

 There are three types of Warning Notices that an ECSO Deputy might issue.